Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

 \subsection{Testing phase}

-As depicted in the lower part of Figure~\ref{fig:workflow}, for a query image, the model aims to identify the top $K$ similar images in the database.
-Similar to the process with training images, features are first extracted from the test image using the CCL feature extractor.
+As depicted in the lower part of Fig.~\ref{fig:workflow}, the model aims to identify similar top-$K$ images in the database for a query image.
+Similar to the process with training images, features are first extracted from the test image using the pre-trained feature extractors.
 These features are then fed into the trained A-ARVGAE model to obtain the embedding in a lower-dimensional space, specifically from the encoder part of the model.
 After acquiring the embedding of the query image, it is compared with the embeddings in the image database to identify similar images.
 To find the most similar images, the ranking algorithm evaluates and ranks the candidate images based on Euclidean distance.
-These selected images are then arranged and ranked in ascending order according to Euclidean distances.
-Once ranked, the top-$K$ similar images are chosen as the final output of the retrieval model.
+These images are then arranged and ranked in ascending order according to Euclidean distances.
+Once ranked, similar top-$K$ images are chosen as the final output of the retrieval model.

-To evaluate the performance of the developed approach, we use two evaluation metrics, namely, mean Average Precision (mAP)~\cite{Zheng2022} and mean Majority Vote (mMV)~\cite{Chen2022}.
+To evaluate the performance of the developed approach, we use two widely-employed evaluation metrics for image retrieval, namely, mean Average Precision (mAP ($k$))~\cite{Zheng2022} and mean Majority Vote (mMV ($k$))~\cite{Chen2022}, where $k$ represents the top k results.

-mAP is the average of the precision values computed at the ranks of relevant images in the retrieved results.
-It is a widely used metric for evaluating the effectiveness of a retrieval system.
-The formula for mAP is as follows:

-Where $|Q|$ is the number of queries, $R_q$ is the number of relevant images for query image $q$, $\text{Precision}(k)$ is the precision at rank $k$ (the ratio of relevant images retrieved in the top $k$ results to the total number of retrieved images up to rank $k$), $\text{rel}(k)$ is an indicator function that equals 1 if the image at rank $k$ is relevant and 0 otherwise. $|\cdot|$ denotes the length of the set.

-mMV evaluates the frequency with which the primary diagnosis among the top-$k$ results aligns with the queried diagnosis as follows:

-Where $L_q$ represents the ground truth diagnosis of the image, and MV is the predicted diagnosis of an image taken from the majority vote of top-$k$ samples.
-Similar to mAP, $\text{rel}(k)$ is an indicator function that equals 1 if the image at rank $k$ is relevant and 0 otherwise.
-Here, $|\cdot|$ also denotes the length of the set.